yarden-ha/final-project-app/README.md

 - `sensitivity`: The factor that adjusts the sensor's responsiveness

 ### Device Communication
-The server exposes HTTP endpoints for the Arduino to send commands and receive sensor data.
-Each device operation is mapped to a specific endpoint, ensuring modular and maintainable code.
+The server provides an HTTP API to control the Arduino, communicating with it via the Firmata protocol and the Johnny-Five library.
+This setup allows the server to send commands and receive sensor data seamlessly

 ## File Structure
 - `devices.json`: Contains configuration details for all connected devices